 It was in India that Rodriguez had an epiphany.
 He was working in Northern India when he came across a small family.
-The moment where he saw them helping each other to wash clothes in the Ganges River made him realise how inter-connected humans across the world are.
-He saw the values and principles he grew up with in Venezuela reflected in that small family so far away from his home.
-“I realised that wow, this is something I really like doing.”
-In that moment, he decided to buy a ticket back to his hometown of Caracas, Venezuela.
+The moment where he saw them helping each other to wash clothes in the Ganges River made him realize how inter-connected humans across the world are.
+He saw the values and principles he grew up within Venezuela reflected in that small family so far away from his home.
+“I realized that wow, this is something I really like doing.”
+At that moment, he decided to buy a ticket back to his hometown of Caracas, Venezuela.

 “One of the reasons I wanted to go back to Venezuela was because of the crisis, which was already severe in 2015,” says Rodriguez.
 By 2015, Venezuela was in the middle of a deep recession, a recession that triggered social and political tensions within the country.
 Rodriguez witnessed these tensions firsthand when he returned home, and they inspired his decision to create Epix.
 A social enterprise based in Venezuela, Epix aims to change people’s mindsets and perspectives about others using the power of empathy to create connections.
 As Rodriguez himself puts it, Epix wants to “reconnect Venezuelans through stories.”
 Although focused mainly in Venezuela, Epix has started branching out to different countries worldwide.
 The social enterprise has had exhibitions in 18 countries, and Rodriguez hopes that in five to 10 years, Epix will be a global movement.
 He wants to tell the stories of entrepreneurs and innovators around the world working towards the United Nation’s Sustainable Development Goals.
 “The human need to connect goes beyond the specific crisis my country is going through,” says Rodriguez.
 Despite national, social, and political differences, Rodriguez believes that the basic human need to connect and learn more about each other remains unchanged.